Sotera Health (NYSE:SHC) Issues FY 2021 Earnings Guidance

-Sotera Health (NYSE:SHC) updated its FY 2021 earnings guidance on Thursday.
+Sotera Health (NYSE:SHC) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.870-$0.910 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.840.
 The company issued revenue guidance of $920 million-$940 million, compared to the consensus revenue estimate of $910.72 million.

-Several research firms have commented on SHC.
-Zacks Investment Research upgraded Sotera Health from a sell rating to a hold rating in a report on Wednesday, July 14th.
-Credit Suisse Group restated a buy rating and issued a $31.00 price target on shares of Sotera Health in a report on Tuesday, May 25th.
-Finally, Barclays lifted their price target on Sotera Health from $30.00 to $32.00 and gave the company an overweight rating in a report on Friday, August 13th.
-One investment analyst has rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $32.05.
+Sotera Health stock opened at $25.14 on Friday.
+The company has a quick ratio of 2.46, a current ratio of 2.70 and a debt-to-equity ratio of 3.58.
+The company has a market capitalization of $7.11 billion and a PE ratio of 66.16.
+The firm has a fifty day simple moving average of $23.83 and a two-hundred day simple moving average of $24.67.
+Sotera Health has a twelve month low of $21.21 and a twelve month high of $30.38.

+Sotera Health (NYSE:SHC) last issued its quarterly earnings data on Thursday, August 12th.
+The company reported $0.26 EPS for the quarter, beating the consensus estimate of $0.19 by $0.07.
+As a group, equities analysts expect that Sotera Health will post 0.85 earnings per share for the current fiscal year.

-In related news, insider Michael P. Rutz sold 67,000 shares of the company’s stock in a transaction on Wednesday, August 25th.
-The stock was sold at an average price of $25.03, for a total transaction of $1,677,010.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-64.95% of the stock is currently owned by insiders.
+In other Sotera Health news, insider Michael P. Rutz sold 67,000 shares of the company’s stock in a transaction dated Wednesday, August 25th.
+The shares were sold at an average price of $25.03, for a total value of $1,677,010.00.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+64.95% of the stock is currently owned by corporate insiders.

 An institutional investor recently raised its position in Sotera Health stock.
-Morgan Stanley increased its position in Sotera Health (NYSE:SHC) by 852.3% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 481,151 shares of the company’s stock after buying an additional 430,628 shares during the quarter.
-Morgan Stanley owned about 0.17% of Sotera Health worth $11,659,000 at the end of the most recent reporting period.
+Morgan Stanley increased its stake in Sotera Health (NYSE:SHC) by 852.3% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 481,151 shares of the company’s stock after purchasing an additional 430,628 shares during the quarter.
+Morgan Stanley owned 0.17% of Sotera Health worth $11,659,000 at the end of the most recent quarter.
 Hedge funds and other institutional investors own 88.77% of the company’s stock.

 Sotera Health Company Profile